 Found in: shampoo, body wash, bubble bath, foaming cleansers, creams, sunscreen

 Used in cosmetics as thickeners, solvents, softeners, and moisture-carriers.
 Depending on manufacturing processes, PEGs may be contaminated with measurable amounts of ethylene oxide and 1,4-dioxane, which are both carcinogens.
 It’s purpose is to dissolve oil and grease.
 PEG’s can strip the natural oils of the skin leaving the immune system vulnerable.
 They are also potentially carcinogenic. a by-product of manufacturing that is a probable human carcinogen (a known animal carcinogen) as well as toxic to organs and the respiratory system, and a skin irritant.
 Likely to be present where ethoxylated ingredients like sodium laureth sulfate, PEGs, and ceteareth are listed on ingredient labels.

 A colorant and fragrance ingredient that is a skin irritant, toxic to the immune system and organs, and suspected to cause hormone disruption.

 Found in: anti-aging and blemish control skin care

 A nutrient that may damage DNA and speed the growth of skin tumors when used topically.
 Reports are very mixed on this topic though.

 Used to make cosmetics “pretty,” synthetic colors, along with synthetic hair dyes, should be avoided as many can be carcinogenic.
 They will be labeled as FD&C or D&C, followed by a color and a number.
 Example: FD&C Red No. 6 / D&C Green No. 6.

-Found in large percentage of cosmetic powders, like eyeshadow, blush, etc. Talc has been linked to ovarian cancer.
-Its particles are similar to asbestos and data suggests that it can cause tumors in the lungs as probable respiratory toxin in larger amounts.
+Its particles are similar to asbestos and data suggests that it can cause tumors in the lungs as probable respiratory toxin in large amounts.